meganclapinski25/frameworks-web_components/README.md

 - Easy maintenance when design tokens change

 **How It Uses Your Framework's Styles:**
-The `ath-card` component imports the entire ACSD framework CSS inside its shadow root using `@import url("./acsd.css")`.
+The `ath-card` component imports the entire framework CSS inside its shadow root using `@import url("./acsd.css")`.
 It then leverages:
 - Framework classes: Uses `.card`, `.card__header`, `.card__body`, and `.card__footer` classes directly from the framework
 - Design tokens: Inherits all CSS custom properties (colors, spacing, borders, shadows) from the framework
 - Responsive behavior: Automatically adapts to framework-defined breakpoints and spacing scales